weakish/docs-en/views/realtime_v2.md

 * Send and receive messages among members of it
 * Add and remove members (500 maximum) with all the existing members notified
 * Find out who are online
-* Mention members, delete messages, edit messages, send transient messages, get reports when messages are delivered and read, send will messages, and receive push notifications
+* Mention members, recall messages, edit messages, send transient messages, get receipts when messages are delivered and read, send will messages, and receive push notifications
 * Receive push notifications when offline and synchronize unreceived messages when online
 * Store message history on the cloud and perform various types of queries on it